Skip to main content

 Back

-While there’s no denying the impact the digital world has had on society’s consumption of music, physical releases more than hold their own in the marketplace.
-But that’s not really such a revelation when you consider how much vinyl and CD formats have to offer serious music fans who want the complete package – everything from a fantastic sleeve and detailed liner notes and rare photos through to previously unissued tracks and improved, audiophile-quality pressings.
-Indeed, when it comes to great music, physical product still takes some beating, which means there’s a wealth of tempting treats among the best reissues of 2024.
+While there’s no denying the impact the digital world has had on society’s consumption of music, physical product more than holds its own in the marketplace.
+But then, that’s not really such a revelation when you consider how much more vinyl and CD formats offer serious music fans who want the complete package – everything from a fantastic sleeve and detailed liner notes and rare photos through to rare and previously unissued tracks and improved, audio-quality pressings.
+Indeed, when it comes to great music, physical product still takes some beating, which once again means there’s a wealth of tempting treats lurking among the best reissues of 2024.

 After recording a series of platinum-selling albums such as Rufus Featuring Chaka Khan and Ask Rufus with the influential Chicago funk band Rufus, Chaka Khan embarked on her own singular solo career with 1978’s Chaka.
 Featuring her anthemic, Grammy-nominated signature song, I’m Every Woman, the record also included landmark fan favourites Roll Me Through The Rushes and Some Love along with contributions from the likes of Stevie Wonder and Arif Mardin.
 Kicking off an ongoing Chaka Khan reissues campaign which will also see titles such as Naughty and What Cha’ Gonna Do For Me returning on vinyl, the evergreen Chaka was released on black (and limited red) wax and also on CD on 22 March, and it immediately saw the “Queen Of Funk” reign supreme among the best reissues of 2024.